David Diach: Club career

 Diach made his debut on 5 August 1995 for Costa Rican Second Division Vecinos and has played for several clubs in Costa Rica.
-He had spells with Trikala and Paniliakos in the Greek Super League during the 1999-00 season, played in the second divisions in Brazil and China and for Brujas and Cartaginés whom he joined in January 2005.
+He had spells with Trikala and Paniliakos in the Super League Greece during the 1999–2000 season, played in the second divisions in Brazil and China and for Brujas and Cartaginés whom he joined in January 2005.

 He also had a brief spell with vision del 10 Luis Ángel Firpo in El Salvador where he scored 14 goals and with Antigua GFC in Guatemala.

 He returned to Costa Rica, to play for Herediano until he joined Carmelita in June 2007.
 He joined América de Chimaltenango in Guatemala for the 2009-2010 season, but he returned to Costa Rica to play for Limón in January 2010.

 In August 2013 he returned to Barrio Mexico after scoring 20 goals for fellow second division outfit Juventud Escazuceña in the 2012/13 season.

 In January 2014 Diach returned to Guatemala to play for Halcones.